saheelwagh/second-brain-of-a-front-end-engineer/pages/tailwind css.md

 	- Another weakness is the need to learn an opinionated naming convention.
 This is a double-edged sword.
 On one hand, having opinionated styles means once learned, knowledge is transferable between projects and productivity greatly increases.
 On the other hand, one has to dedicate time to learn all nuances and how it works before being able to create something useful.
 		- n my opinion, if one knows CSS, the Tailwind naming convention will be very easy to learn since its class names are very similar to plain CSS.
 Also, their proprietary extension provides autocomplete so that developers can ease in when learning or remembering class names.
 		-
+- Tailwind map from api docs
+	- ideally , you should start by veiwing a roadmap when learning new
+		- not exitst _> u r a dev. build
+		- docs always apply